-The company built its brand on basis of a powerful search engine offering advertisements opportunities on the search pages matching to the keywords of the search engine users.
+The company built its brand on basis of a powerful search engine offering advertisement opportunities on the search pages matching the keywords of the search engine users.

-Google revealed that it spends more than 70% of its resources in building and improving its search and advertising products and this can be easily justified by looking onto continuous changes in their portfolio of related products.
+Google revealed that it spends more than 70% of its resources on building and improving its search and advertising products and this can be easily justified by looking at continuous changes in its portfolio of related products.

-Expanding the domain of search infrastructure the company is also focusing on its products such as Google Chrome that help users browse the web with faster speed and with greater security and privacy.
+Expanding the domain of search infrastructure the company is also focusing on its products such as Google Chrome which help users browse the web with faster speed and with greater security and privacy.

 With more than 750 million users (Google Annual Report, 2013), Google is trying to create another ecosystem with its chrome apps and users.

 Charles Golvin, an analyst with a research company, Forrester argues that Google is pushed to search for expensive advertising and its focus on several platforms such as Chrome is all advertisement driven so that it can offer higher price advertising to its main customers – advertisers (Keizer, 2014).